sksoumik/programming_notes/README.md

 ImageNet dataset (http://imagenet.stanford.edu).
 ImageNet is a very large dataset of over 14 million images maintained by Stanford University.
 All of the images are labeled with a hierarchy of nouns that come from the WordNet dataset (http://wordnet.princeton.edu), which is in turn a large lexical database of the English language.

+##### Embedding

+An embedding is a relatively low-dimensional space into which you can translate high-dimensional vectors.
+The embedding in machine learning or NLP is actually a technique mapping from words to vectors which you can do better analysis or relating, for example, "toyota" or "honda" can be hardly related in words, but in **vector space** it can be set to very close according to some measure, also you can strengthen the relation ship of word by setting:  king-man+woman = Queen.
+So we can set boy to (1,0) and then set girl to (-1,0) to show they are in the same dimension but the meaning is just opposite.

+##### Baseline

+A baseline is the result of a very basic model/solution.
+You generally  create a baseline and then try to make more complex solutions in order  to get a better result.
+If you achieve a better score than the baseline, it is good.

 ## GAN